sccn/sccn.github.io/workshops/EEGLAB_2015_Aspet.md

 **General Linear Modeling**

-<span style="color: orange">10:15 – 12:00 -- Theory and practice of applying general linear models to EEG data using the LIMO EEGLAB plug-in (Cyril Pernet)</span>
+<span style="color: orange">10:15 – 12:00 -- Theory and practice of applying general linear models to EEG data using the LIMO EEGLAB plugin (Cyril Pernet)</span>

 <span style="color: orange">12:00 – 12:30 -- The future of LIMO and EEGLAB (Arnaud Delorme)</span>